Ac6Embedded/vscode-zephyr-workbench-docs/docs/documentation/dts-lsp.md

 ---
 # DTS LSP Integration

-This page explains how Zephyr Workbench integrates with the DeviceTree Language Server by Kyle Bonnici([DTS-LSP](https://github.com/kylebonnici/dts-lsp)), what it does for you, and what to expect when working with `.dts` and `.overlay` files.
+This page explains how Workbench for Zephyr integrates with the DeviceTree Language Server by Kyle Bonnici([DTS-LSP](https://github.com/kylebonnici/dts-lsp)), what it does for you, and what to expect when working with `.dts` and `.overlay` files.

 ---